johnedstone/user_params_in_yaml/README.md

 * File paths are relative to one's Home Directory, using forward slashes (/) for both Windows and Linux
 * Three options are provided:

-    * run_me_my_vars_are_here.py: is for the case where one puts their custom vars in the code directory - common, but you may want to separate it and put it in your data directory.
+    * run_me_my_params_are_here.py: is for the case where one puts their custom params in the code directory - common, but you may want to separate it and put it in your data directory.
-    * run_me_my_vars_are_elsewhere.py is for the case where one puts their custom vars elsewhere, e.g. in one's project_data directory
+    * run_me_my_params_are_elsewhere.py is for the case where one puts their custom params elsewhere, e.g. in one's project_data directory
-    * run_me_sample_vars.py: is for running some sample vars, and this is the old way, demonstrating putting one's sample vars in a python file
+    * run_me_sample_params.py: is for running some sample params, and this is the old way, demonstrating putting one's sample params in a python file